-It’s Episode 10 of Leader Talk!
-In this episode, we were delighted to speak with Jarrod Sanfilippo, the Managing Director at Burbank Group.
+Welcome back to Leader Talk!
+In episode 10, we were delighted to speak with Jarrod Sanfilippo, the Managing Director at Burbank Group.

 Want to learn more?
 You can read or listen to our chat with Jarrod on Youtube, Spotify, Listen Notes, or Player FM.
 It’s also available anywhere you listen to your favourite podcasts via Buzzsprout.